Networking

 Tips for networking

-If you're not used to the idea of networking, remember it gets easier with practice, and it's simply the act of being curious about other people.
-There are ways to prepare yourself for these conversations.
+If you're not used to networking, remember it gets easier with practice – it's simply about being curious about other people.
+There are various ways to prepare yourself for these conversations.

 • Let them know where you are in your journey – you'd be surprised how often people want to help